digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 The following table summarizes the changes supported by SCU.
 Consult the sections below for additional information.
 For application updates that are not covered by SCU, consult the :ref:`Automating the Upgrade Process
-<upgrade-automation>` section which describes an upgrade tool that can be used
+<upgrade-automation>` section, which describes an upgrade tool for
 to migrate contracts from an old version to a new version.

 .. csv-table::